mia-platform/documentation/docs/fast_data/real_time_updater/manual_configuration.md

 :::note
 This behavior has been introduced from v4.0.0 and above.
 In previous versions instead, a rebalancing check was made after each operation, and when it happened, the service would stop without generating any projection change.
 :::

+### CA certs

+Since service version `5.4.0`, you can set your CA certs by providing a path to the certification file in the environment variable `CA_CERT_PATH`.